drachevR/odin-recipes/README.md

 # odin-recipes
-I try to learn html, css and js.
-This project is my practice
+I try to learn html, css and js using The Odin Project.
+This project is my practice and it contains website with different food recipes.